konveyor/tackle-container-advisor/README.md

 ### Update TCA's Knowledge Base

-For updating the TCA's Knowledge Base, enter in the *aca_db* folder.
+For updating the TCA's Knowledge Base, enter in the *db* folder.
 Upload the DB file in a tool such DBeaver.
 Once you have completed making changes, generate a new .sql file and update the existing .sql file with the new file.

 ### Clean up TCA's environment by running the following and then rerun the setup.